KumarLabJax/JABS-behavior-classifier/docs/source/usage.rst

    jabs.venv\Scripts\activate.bat
    python app.py

-If everything run smoothly, you should see a JABS startup window like the following:
+If everything runs smoothly, you should see a JABS startup window like the following:

 .. image:: images/JABS_startup.png
     :width: 300px